 8. Consider the weather

-Rain can spoil your pictures, and weather that is too sunny and hot can put you and your loved ones at risk of sunburn and heat exhaustion.
-Also, because this is Texas where the weather turns on a dime, you should also be aware that sometimes we get late cold snaps.
+Rain can spoil your pictures, and when the weather is too sunny and hot, it can put you and your loved ones at risk of sunburn and heat exhaustion.
+Also, because this is Central Texas where the weather turns on a dime, you should also be aware that sometimes we get late cold snaps.

 7. Bring the highest quality camera you have.